Para leer esta hoja informativa en español, haga clic aquí.

 - Tips for Successful Advocacy

 The thought of being an HIV advocate can be intimidating.
 You know that you want to do something, but you may not know what to do or where to start.
-It can help to realize your voice is important.
-What you have to say as a person living with HIV (HIV+) is valuable and needs to be heard by those making decisions about how HIV funding is used, what HIV policies are put in place, how research studies like clinical trials are conducted, and how AIDS service organizations are run.
+It can help if you understand that your voice is important.
+What you have to say as a person living with HIV is valuable and needs to be heard by those making decisions about how HIV funding is used, what HIV policies are put in place, how research studies such as clinical trials are conducted, and how AIDS service organizations are run.

-You may think that there is no way for you to influence or even meet the people making these decisions.
-However, because of the hard work of HIV advocates over the years, most agencies involved in HIV work now include representatives living with HIV.
-Many local and national HIV research networks, service organizations, and planning councils receive advice from people living with HIV through advisory groups that provide perspective on issues that are important to the HIV community.
+You may think that you cannot influence or even meet the people making these decisions.
+However, because of the hard work of HIV advocates over the years, most agencies involved in HIV work now include people living with HIV.
+Many local and national HIV research networks, service organizations, and planning councils get advice from people living with HIV through advisory groups that let them know about issues that are important to the HIV community.

 The following is a list of groups you may want to consider joining.
 Participating in these groups can be rewarding, but it requires time and commitment.
 Before getting involved, it is important to find out what is expected of you.